A HISTORY OF THIS PLACE

 Anglicans have been worshiping in Grafton since 1842 from a wooden church to a now almost complete Cathedral building the Clarence Valley has a rich Anglican heritage

-The Cathedral was completed in 1884 during the episcopacy of Bishop Turner.
+The first stage of Grafton Cathedral was completed during the episcopacy of Bishop Turner.
+The new Cathedral was opened and dedicated on 25 July 1884.

 It was designed by John Horbury Hunt, a sometimes controversial architect, whose other work in Northern New South Wales includes: